panchi64/auto-ytdlp/README.md

    python auto_ytdlp.py
    ```

-4. Use the CLI interface to manage downloads, view progress, and control the script.
+4. Use the TUI interface to manage downloads, view progress, and control the script.

-## CLI Interface Commands

-- `start`: Begin downloading
-- `pause`: Pause all downloads
-- `resume`: Resume paused downloads
-- `stop`: Stop all downloads and exit (graceful shutdown)
-- `list`: Show current download queue
-- `remove <id>`: Remove a specific download from the queue
-- `info <id>`: Show detailed information about a specific download
-- `update`: Check for and apply yt-dlp updates
-- `no-gui`: No TUI, only CLI
-- `help`: Show available commands

 ## Logging